 Demonstrations: Show the operation of the product you are promoting.

 Exhibits: A physical representation for your audience to focus on.
+Can be a PowerPoint slide deck.

 Facts: Something about your product that is measurable.